webplatform/docs/dom/Element/requestFullscreen/index.md

 {{Page_Title}}
-{{Flags
-|High-level issues=Needs Flags, Stub
-|Content=Errors
-}}
+{{Flags}}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|The requestFullscreen method provides a way for presenting web content using the user’s entire screen.
-The API lets you easily direct the browser to make an element — and its children, if any — occupy the full available screen space, without borders or other chrome elements. }}
+The API lets you easily direct the browser to make an element — and its children, if any — occupy the full available screen space, without borders or other chrome elements.}}
 {{API_Object_Method
 |Parameters=
 |Method_applies_to=dom/Element
+|Javascript_data_type=void
 }}
 {{Examples_Section
 |Not_required=No